vicmon810/Info351/README.md

 # What is coming:

-  - Student lecture:<br>
+  - ## Student lecture:<br>
       Each of student will pick a topic relate on VR/AR technic and do a speech last 30 minutes.
 Each of us will need to prepare our slides and five question that will be used on our oral final exams in end of this semester.
-  - My Topic : <br>
+  - ## My Topic : <br>
       I pick the topic that are relate to tracking system.
 The question are : "`What are common tracking technologies to measure the position and orientation of a display device (e.g. HMD, mobile phone) in indoor and outdoor spaces.
 Compare range, accuracy, precision, and application scenarios.`"
-  - Starting Point: <br> In today's world, tracking technologies find widespread application across various domains, including mapping, navigation, and the operation of autonomous vehicles.
-One of the most well-known tracking technologies is the Global Positioning System (GPS).
-It relies on three key components to function effectively: the 'space segment,' the 'control segment,' and the 'user segment.'
-Together, these elements enable GPS to pinpoint any location on Earth with remarkable accuracy.<br>Another noteworthy example is Tesla's Autopilot system, which leverages advanced cameras and artificial intelligence (AI) to detect and identify diverse objects on the road.
-This technology processes the information it gathers to make real-time decisions and responses, enhancing vehicle safety and autonomy.<br>From information above, I think it's good to start to research some cameras tracking system technic.
+  - ## Starting Point: <br> In today's modern landscape, tracking technologies have become indispensable, finding extensive utility across diverse fields such as mapping, navigation, and the operation of autonomous vehicles.
+The Global Positioning System (GPS), a renowned tracking technology, relies on a trio of fundamental components: the 'space segment,' the 'control segment,' and the 'user segment.'
+Together, these constituents empower GPS to deliver remarkably precise location information anywhere on Earth.<br>Another notable example of tracking technology is exemplified by Tesla's Autopilot system.
+This system harnesses advanced cameras and artificial intelligence (AI) to detect and identify a wide array of objects on the road.
+It processes this data in real-time to make instantaneous decisions and responses, significantly enhancing vehicle safety and autonomy.

 ## WEEK_1 (Jul/10 - Aug/6)